• Skip to primary navigation

 Add all the cut veggies and the chicken back to the pot.
 Give it a good stir, pop the lid on, and put it in the oven for 90 minutes.

-While the dish cools make the french fried onion garnish.
-On a sheet pan scatter the french fried onions and pop them in the 300 degree oven for 4-5 minutes until they are golden and crisp.
+On a sheet pan scatter the store bought French fried onions and pop them in the 300 degree oven for 4-5 minutes until they are golden and crisp.
 Serve these in a bowl on the table so everyone can garnish their own Chicken Pot Roast.

-If you are serving this on a weeknight I would honestly just serve it with warm bread or rolls, no side dishes.
+If you are serving this on a weeknight I would honestly consider this a one pot meal and just serve it with warm bread or rolls, no side dishes.
 It has your protein, vegetable, and starch, and it is super filling!

 If you are entertaining or having Chicken Pot Roast for Sunday dinner then this would be a great menu: